 Let’s start with understanding the language around paper flowers.
-What is rolled paper flower?
-What is 3D paper flower?
+What is a rolled paper flower?
+What is the 3D paper flower?
 What about how to make a giant paper flower?
 Confusing?
 You are not wrong there.
 There is no unified terminology around flowers, these terms are often used interchangeably.
 Paper flowers typically fall into three buckets:

 Rolled Paper Flower

-This flower is made by cutting a single spiral out a piece of paper.
-It is rolled it up from one end to another.
+This flower is made by cutting a single spiral out of a piece of paper.
+It is rolled up from one end to another.
 Often it is rolled using tweezers or even a driller.
 The end of the spiral is glued to the bottom.
 This type of flower is called rolled because of rolling the spiral into the shape.

 3D Paper Flower

 This flower is made by cutting out several layers of a flower shape in different sizes.
 Each shape is shaped or curled as needed.
-The flower is made by with each shape stacked on top of each other, with largest size on the bottom and smallest size on the top.
+The flower is made with each shape stacked on top of each other, with the largest size on the bottom and the smallest size on the top.

 Large Paper Flower

 This flower is created by cutting out several individual flower petals.
-Typically it is made in 3 layers with 6 petals or each layer.
+Typically it is made in 3 layers with 6 petals for each layer.
 Each petal is curled and glued to the base.
 It is completed by putting a center in the middle

 While the assembly steps are unique to each paper flower type, they share few things in common.
 Let’s go and learn!
 No Time to Read This Project Right Now?
 If you need to come back to this, be sure to save or share this free tutorial.
-Most people save it to a crafting pin board or share it to a Facebook group focused on crafts
+Most people save it to a crafting pin board or share it with a Facebook group focused on crafts

 - Paper – no matter what flower you are making, they all need paper!
 You’ll find that paper florists are either working with cardstock or crepe paper.
 I primarily work with cardstock.
-My favorite go to brand is Recollections.
+My favorite go-to brand is Recollections.
 Make sure it is 65 lbs cardstock weight

-- Templates – you can create your own using shapes in Design Space or you can find some of them at my Etsy shop
+- Templates – You can create your own using shapes in Design Space or you can find some of them at my Etsy shop

 - Hot Glue Gun